dapr/components-contrib/bindings/Readme.md

 Bindings provide a common way to trigger an application with events from external systems, or invoke an external system with optional data payloads.
 Bindings are great for event-driven, on-demand compute and help reduce boilerplate code.

+To get started with bindings visit the [How To Guide](https://github.com/dapr/docs/tree/master/howto#resources-bindings).

 For detailed binding specs visit [Dapr docs](https://github.com/dapr/docs/tree/master/concepts/bindings/specs).

 List of bindings and their status: